Hygiene information for students

 Your contacts at the School:

-The School of Business, Economics and Society has decided to introduce a walkway concept for the buildings as well as for Nuremberg Exhibition Centre to ensure that sufficient distance can be maintained.
+The School of Business, Economics and Society has decided to introduce a walkway concept for the buildings to ensure that sufficient distance can be maintained.

 The busy staircase 1 leading to the library is only to be used to go upstairs.
 As an exit from the library, please use the neighboring staircase 5 to go down.
 The remaining stairs and staircases can be used in both directions.
 Please keep to the right when walking in all foyers, hallways, stairs and staircases.